 Tesla’s Model S has long been the posterboy of the electric vehicle movement, with a high cost but a longer range available than any of the mainstream EVs.
-The Model S is a flexible model with seating for up to seven, a choice of two- or four-wheel drive, and multiple battery options for varying driving ranges.
+The Model S is a flexible model with seating for up to seven, four-wheel drive, and multiple battery options for varying driving ranges.

-Currently, the Model S is available with a choice of 75 or 100 kWh batteries – the former available in both single and dual motor specification, while the latter only comes with dual motors, though is available in Performance trim.
-Despite its high purchase cost, the Model S is still eligible for the Category 1 PiCG, with up to £3,500 available off the purchase price.
+Currently, the Model S is available with a choice of Long Range or Performance specifications.
+The Model S is eligible for the Category 1 PiCG, with up to £3,500 available off the purchase price.
 Buyers will also likely be able to claim the £500 EVHS home charge point grant.

 Next Green Car verdict: “Fast, flexible, and high tech, the Model S is an ideal executive saloon – with the added bonus that it’s electric.”